rclone/rclone/docs/content/bisync.md

       For example: `-/Desktop/tempfiles/`, or `- /testdir/`.
       Again, a `**` on the end is not necessary.
     - Do _not_ add a `- **` in the file.
-Without this line, everything will be included that has not be explicitly excluded.
+Without this line, everything will be included that has not been explicitly excluded.
     - Disregard step 3.

 A few rules for the syntax of a filter file expanding on